Using High Strength Bolts for Structural Bolting

-Typically, custom metal fabricators will work closely with you to source or produce the components that best suit your project’s needs.
+Typically, custom bolt manufacturers will work closely with you to source or produce the components that best suit your project’s needs.
 This includes anything and everything from material selection, threading, bolt shapes, and more.

 If you’re looking for an experienced, reliable contract manufacturing partner to produce high strength structural bolts or any other custom fasteners, we’d be happy to give you a no-obligation quote on your project.
 With more than 40 years of experience in metal fabrication services, The Federal Group USA has the capabilities to produce high strength bolts no matter the requirements.
 Contact us today to find out more about our processes and capabilities.